 Unemployment can induce anxiety and depression!
 Especially with all the talk on the news about the high unemployment rate.
 Yet, taking some time off from job searching (and away from the nightly news) will help you sustain your sanity so you come back to your job-hunt campaign renewed and with a fresh perspective.
 A clear […]

 All job seekers want to know how to properly list references, how many references should they provide, how much detail is needed.
-I came across this excellent post by Don Orlando and I thought it was extremely insightful and informative… Thanks to Don Orlando for his permission to share with you… By Don Orlando, MBA, […]
+I came across this excellent post by Don Orlando and I thought it was extremely insightful and informative… aside from having your resume and cover letter prepared, this information will help you soar […]

 The value of your tweets.
 Now that you have set up your Twitter account, what do you tweet in order to get closer to an actual job lead?
 There are many steps you can take to job search via Twitter but in this blog post I will focus on your tweets’ content because a great […]

 You invest hours researching how to craft a dynamic resume, you slave over a few drafts, you attach your final polished draft to a well-written email and you click that button with the cute little envelope icon…Whatchamacallit?
 Oh.
 Yes.
 The Send button.
 You feel good.
 You’re hopeful.
 You can’t wait ’till you hear back because you just know your resume is impressive.
 Wait a minute… what’s that!?
 It’s…a MISTAKE on your resume!
 Well, maybe they won’t notice (you think?).